jtkovacs/jtkovacs.github.io/REFS/TOCS/modeling_TOC.md

 # Overview of modeling

-Models of a process, system, or interface can have a general form (e.g. entity relationship diagram) but be executable in different notations (e.g. Chen, crow's foot).

-The representation of a system needs to include contextual metadata clarifying the date and/or version it describes.
+Models can have a general form (e.g. entity relationship diagram) but be executable in different notations (e.g. Chen, crow's foot).
+Because a model is a representation of a system, the model needs to include contextual metadata clarifying the date and/or version of the system it describes.

 ## Why model?